Harrison Alley

 Think of the countless scores of MBAs all over the world who go into investment banking so that they can trade financial instruments one day at a hedge fund.

-These well-financed institutions and individuals are playing the same trading game as you are, but with someone else’s money.
+These well-financed institutions and individuals are playing the same trading game as you are, but with someone else’s money and they collect a fee to do it.

 Do you really want to compete with them?